julienschmidt/bawang/docs/reports/midterm_report.md

 ### Networking

 For network layer operations we use standard Go library functions for TLS and TCP connection handling.
+All connections are handled concurrently in separate goroutines such that those do not block each other.

 ### Security Measures

 We use two layers of authentication and encryption in our P2P protocol.
 Connections between hops (links) in our onion tunnels are formed by TLS connections using the peer key as server certificate for authentication.
 On top of this link layer we perform authenticated Diffie-Hellman handshakes in our onion tunnel protocol to generate symmetric keys for our onion layer encryption.

-For all cryptographic operations we use library functions, mainly from the go standard library with additional functions for Diffie-Hellman cryptography from the `golang.org/x/crypto` library.
+For all cryptographic operations we use library functions, mainly from the Go standard library with additional functions for Diffie-Hellman cryptography from the `golang.org/x/crypto` library.

+We employ fixed packet size schemes against traffic analysis in two places:
+Packets between links are padded to the fixed size of 512 to prevent information leakage to an outside adversary through the packet sizes.
+Likewise, relayed packets (in `TunnelRelay`) have fixed size 496 (512 minus the message and relay header sizes) to prevent information leakage to an adversary operating a peer used for the tunnel.
+Thus, the peer cannot for example derive the number of previous hops from the packet size.

+The relay header contains a digest for end-to-end checksum for integrity checking.

 ## Protocol

 Our onion protocol resembles a thinned out and adapted version of the onion protocol used by the TOR project.

 Similar to the original TOR protocol we divide our protocol definition in two parts: control and relay, with the relay part forming its own sub protocol.